 The same concept for SEO and content applies here.
 You want to ensure that your content matches your brand identity and that it offers something relevant and informational for them.

 One way to get around the strict restrictions on social media is to also engage in influencer marketing.
-You can provide your product to influencers, some which come with a hefty fee, some which come with just product reviews and no fee, and they will promote it to their audiences.
+You can provide your product to influencers, some of which come with a hefty fee, some of which come with just product reviews and no fee, and they will promote it to their audiences.
 Just make sure it’s a natural partnership with the right influencers and be prepared to have a hefty budget to make it really effective here.